 We evaluate goodwill for impairment annually and when an event occurs or circumstances change that indicate that the carrying value may not be recoverable.
-We test goodwill for impairment by first comparing the book value of net assets to the fair value of the reporting units.
-If the fair value is determined to be less than the book value, a second step is performed to compute the amount of impairment as the difference between the estimated fair value of goodwill and the carrying value.
+We test goodwill for impairment by comparing the book value of net assets to the fair value of the reporting units.
+If the fair value is determined to be less than the book value, an impairment charge is recognized as the amount by which the carrying amount of goodwill exceeds the reporting unit's fair value, not to exceed the carrying amount of goodwill.
 We estimated the fair values of our reporting units primarily using the income approach valuation methodology that includes the discounted cash flow method, taking into consideration the market approach and certain market multiples as a validation of the values derived using the discounted cash flow methodology.
 Forecasts of future cash flows are based on our best estimate of future net sales and operating expenses, based primarily on customer forecasts, industry trade organization data and general economic conditions.

 We conduct our annual impairment test as of October 1st of each year, and have determined there was no impairment as of October 1, 2018 as we determined that the estimated fair values of our reporting units exceeded their carrying values on that date.
 Other events and changes in circumstances may also require goodwill to be tested for impairment between annual measurement dates.
-As of June 29, 2019, we do not believe that circumstances have occurred that indicate impairment of our goodwill is more-likely-than-not.
+As of September 28, 2019, we do not believe that circumstances have occurred that indicate impairment of our goodwill is more-likely-than-not.
 In the event we determine that an interim goodwill impairment review is required in a future period, the review may result in an impairment charge, which would have a negative impact on our results of operations.

 We evaluate our indefinite-lived intangible assets associated with in-process research and development by comparing the fair value of each project with its carrying value.
+This evaluation is completed annually and whenever indicators of impairment are present.